Construction of new type of CNOT gate using cross-resonance pulse in the transmon-PPQ system: Hamiltonian of the Transmon-PPQ System

 The Hamiltonian of the tunable transmon $H_T$ becomes

-$\hat{n}_T$ is the extra Cooper pair-number operator of the transmon. $\cos\hat{\phi}_T$ is a tunneling operator such that a Cooper-pair penetrates a Josephson junction. $n_{g,T}$ is the offset number of the transmon, and denotes the microwave pulse acting on the transmon to construct the gate. $E_{C,T}$ is charging energy and $E_{J,T}(\varphi_e)$ is the Josephson energy expressed as a function of the external magnetic flux $\Phi_e = ({\Phi_0}/{\pi})\varphi_e$, where $\Phi_0$ denotes the magnetic flux quantum and $\varphi_e$ does the reduced external flux.
-The frequency tunability of the transmon qubit is not utilized for qubit operations.
-However, tunability can be used to control fluctuations in hardware specifications, thus compensating for the long-term drift that occurs in superconducting quantum processors.
-We build two-qubit gates using microwave pulses in a transmon-PPQ system.
-The most important process in constructing these types of gates is to understand and set a qubit frequency configuration.
-Thus, we employ a transmon which has a frequency tunability as a new building block.
-The eigenstates in the charge representation are illustrated in Figures \ref{fig:Tr-PPQ_system}d and \ref{fig:Tr-PPQ_system}e.
-The tunneling operator $\cos\hat{\phi}_T$ depicts the dynamics where a Cooper-pair penetrates the JJ.
-This suggests that each eigenstate is distinguished by its plasmon mode, and not by the parity of the Cooper pair on the island.
-The plasmon modes determine the shapes of the wavefunctions that represent the eigenstates.
+$\hat{n}_T$ is the extra Cooper pair-number operator of the transmon. $\cos\hat{\phi}_T$ is a tunneling operator such that a Cooper-pair penetrates a Josephson junction. $n_{g,T}$ is the offset number of the transmon, and denotes the microwave pulse acting on the transmon to construct the gate. $E_{C,T}$ is charging energy and $E_{J,T}(\varphi_e)$ is the Josephson energy expressed as a function of the reduced external magnetic flux $\varphi_e = ({\pi}/{\Phi_0})\Phi_e$,